 3. You can access the park in a variety of ways

 Etosha National Park is often a destination for self-drive adventurers, however, if you prefer to be flown in, that can be arranged with pleasure although at an additional cost.
 It is recommended that you enjoy a self-drive as the beauty of Namibia cannot be understated.

-4. There is a variety of accommodation to suit any budget
+4. There is a variety of accommodations to suit any budget

 Onguma Tented Camp in the Onguma Game Reserve

-Etosha has many camps that are clean, equipped and suitable for families.
-They are also concentrated around the watering holes, making wildlife sightings easier for you.
-If you’re looking for something a bit more luxurious, we highly recommend private game reserves that lie in and adjacent to Etosha.
-These are Onguma, Ongava and Mushara.
-All three offer wonderful accommodation with five-star service and planned safari activities like 4x4 game drives, cultural tours and walking safaris.
+All three offer wonderful accommodation with five-star service and planned safari activities like 4×4 game drives, cultural tours and walking safaris.
 Contact us if you’d like to know what each game reserve offers.

 5. Etosha National Park is open all year round

 Etosha never closes, so this is always a great getaway destination.
 The best time to go is dependent on what your expectations are.

 In December, the rains begin, reaching the most rainy point in February.
 The rain isn’t a deterrent though, as this is a peak season for 4×4 adventures.
 The rains transform Etosha into a lush garden dotted with wildflowers and there are plenty of newborn babies to discover around this time.
 It is very hot and wet during this period.

 In April, some animals are still calving during this time, with shorter rainfall.
 June and July is a busy time at the park, with many local and international visitors arriving to enjoy the warmer weather and wildlife congregating at water holes.
 It is warm and sunny but very cold in the early morning and nights.